Apidcloud/RecorderTest/README.md

 Run the build resulting file as above, while setting `-executeMethod` to `BuildHelper.BuildLinux` or `BuildHelper.BuildLinux64` or `BuildHelper.BuildLinuxUniversal`

 #### WebGL
+Make sure to disable `anti-aliasing`, as described above, before running the following command:

 `$ <unity-executable-or-app-path> -quit -batchmode -projectPath ./ -executeMethod BuildHelper.BuildWeb -logFile buildLog.txt`

-### Run Build in Batch Mode (Standalone)

-The project is prepared to run in batch mode through a coroutine that will save the first 30 frames to .bmp files to **Build/ScreenRecorder**.

-#### Windows
-`$ ./Build/AutomaticRecording.exe -batchMode -logFile batchLog.txt`

-#### Mac
-`$ sudo ./Build/AutomaticRecording.app/Contents/MacOS/AutomaticRecording -batchMode -logFile batchLog.txt`
+Alternatively, if you want to automate the extra setup described next section, you can run the following instead:

+`$ <unity-executable-or-app-path> -quit -batchmode -projectPath ./ -executeMethod BuildHelper.BuildWeb -logFile buildLog.txt && node WebGl/inject.js`

 ### Run WebGl build

 #### Extra setup
-Before anything else, _if you rebuilt the WebGl build_, some extra code must be added to the `index.html` file within `WebGl/Build` folder.
+Before anything else, _if you rebuilt the WebGl build_, some extra code must be added to the `index.html` file within `WebGl/Build` folder, so that Unity can call a function from the client side.
+You can either do it manually, or by running a simple script that will do that for you.

+##### Inject through script
+Make sure to have `nodejs` installed and run:

+`$ node WebGl/inject.js`

+##### Manually
 At the end of html tag `head`, add a reference to a new script:

 `<script src="../handleDatabase.js"></script>`